 For the present, the DOL regulations on independent contractor vs. employee status are on hold until after public comments are collected, hearings are held, and the rules are rewritten.

 The status of independent contractor may affect your employment.
-If you need any help in answering questions or analyzing your status, feel free to contact us.
+If you need any help in answering questions or analyzing your employment status, feel free to contact us.